 Allergies and Asthma

-The Child Death Overview Panel has reviewed a number of child deaths during 2016/17 which have highlighted that the risk to children from asthma and allergies could be reduced by all professionals and families working together to ensure that each child affected has a clear management plan that is adhered to, reviewed regularly and shared with all caregivers including schools.
+The Child Death Overview Panel for Kingston and Richmond reviewed a number of child deaths which have highlighted that the risk to children from asthma and allergies could be reduced by all professionals and families working together to ensure that each child affected has a clear management plan that is adhered to, reviewed regularly and shared with all caregivers including schools.

 Families, Schools, Primary and Secondary Healthcare professionals can access further information including template plans via the following websites: